goneri/goneri.lebouder.net/content/posts/2020/08/vmware-ci-of-ansible-modules-a-retrospective.md

 ### vCenter cloud image too? ###

-*update: See [Ansible: How we prepare the vSphere instances of the VMware CI](https://goneri.lebouder.net/2020/12/14/ansible-how-we-prepare-the-vsphere-instance-for-the-vmware-ci/) for a more detailed explaination of the VCSA deployment process.*
+*update: See [Ansible: How we prepare the vSphere instances of the VMware CI](https://goneri.lebouder.net/2020/12/14/ansible-how-we-prepare-the-vsphere-instance-for-the-vmware-ci/) for a more detailed explanation of the VCSA deployment process.*

 We wanted to deploy vCenter on our instance, but this is daunting. vCenter has a slow installation process, it requires an ESXi host, and is extremely sensitive to any form of network configuration changes...